This post is about the many ways you can get discount theatre tickets in London, including in London’s West End, the world-renowned theatre hot spot.

 It also has a very useful app where you can enter some of the digital lotteries, which we will talk about below.

 See a Show in the Off-season

-If your heart is set on seeing a London theatre show without spending all your money on this special experience, consider traveling to London during the tourist off-peak season.
+If your heart is set on seeing a London theatre show without spending all your money on this special experience, consider traveling to the UK during the tourist off-peak season like January or February.

 Take Advantage of Kids Week

 Throughout the month of August, children 16 and under can go for free to any participating theatrical show but they must be accompanied by an adult with a paid ticket.